A Guide to Red and Rose Valley Hike for Adventurers

 Facilities Along the Hike

-We did this Red and Rose Valley hike at the beginning of November; the weather was perfect for hiking.
+We hiked through to see all the caves of Cappadocia Turkey at the beginning of November; the weather was perfect for hiking.
 If you’re looking into doing this during the warmer months, be aware that you are completely exposed to the sun for the vast majority of the hike.
 There are a couple of spots where you could get a drink and a snack, and use the loo.
 I would recommend you bring a packed lunch for this hike.

 No pressure!